TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

     Find theaters + movie times near **find movie times + tickets**
 *   Movie News Featured Movie News

-    *   Today in Movie Culture: What Makes ‘The Lion King’ So Popular, ‘Avatar’ Yields to ‘Avenger: Endgame’ and More Read More
+    *   Today in Movie Culture: Quentin Tarantino’s Style, Keanu Reeves in ‘Scarface,’ a More Faithful ‘Lion King’ and More Read More
-    *   Next 3 Disney Family Features: 'Maleficent: Mistress of Evil,' 'Frozen II,' 'Star Wars: The Rise of Skywalker' Read More
+    *   The Week in Movie News: Marvel Reveals Phase Four Slate and ‘Blade,’ ‘Halloween’ Sequels Announced and More Read More
     *   Exclusive: 'It Chapter Two' Director Andy Muschietti Breaks Down The New Trailer Read More

     Explore Content